 “Ch.
 Benfield was fiddler to the Bledington Morris till it lapsed about 15-20 years ago.
 He afterwards taught some younger men but could not induce them to continue.
 He is an agricultural labourer and a keen morris dancer.
 His fiddle was bridge-less and bow-less so he half hummed and half whistled this & following 2 tunes.”

 In 1923 R. Kenworthy-Schofield visited Bledington with the Travelling Morrice and noted some tunes from Charles Benfield.
 They were published in JEFDSS Vol 1, no. 3 p 147-151, Dec 1934.
-The second version here “was obtained by Dr. A. F. Richards and later verified by the writer [RKS], but was not recognised by [Richard Bond & John Hitchman].
+The second version here “was obtained by Dr. A. F. Richards and later verified by the writer [RKS], but was not recognised by [Richard Bond of Idbury & John Hitchman, who both played the first version].
 It may have originated because Benfield’s old fingers found certain intervals on his fiddle easier than others, but be that as it may, the tune has somehow slipped into a very unusual mode, and for this reason alone is worth recording, although the first version is certainly nearer the original.”
 (RKS)